University of Arizona Policy

 The Individual Conflict of Interest in Research Policy is part of an institutional culture of ethics and good judgment in the University’s performance of all of its missions (teaching, research, public service) and its administrative and business operations.
 Each investigator has an obligation to become familiar with, and abide by, this policy.
-Research, Discovery & Innovation is responsible for ensuring compliance with this policy.
+Research, Innovation & Impact is responsible for ensuring compliance with this policy.

 When in doubt, disclose!

 If you participate in research under the auspices of the University, you are required to comply with the University’s Individual Conflict of Interest in Research Policy (the “ICOIR Policy”).
 In particular, you are required to periodically disclose to the University whether you have any significant financial interests or significant personal interests that may be related to your research.
 These disclosure requirements apply to all foreign entities, including, but not limited to, employment and/or payments from foreign entities.
 You also must complete COI training once every four years.

 For an overview of the distinctions between the Individual Conflict of Interest in Research and the Conflict of Commitment Policies, please see this COMPARISON TABLE.